nasa-petal/bidara/README.md

 6. Then go to OAuth2 --> URL Generator
 7. Toggle Bot and choose permissions
 8. Paste the generated url in the browser
-9. Add the bot to your desired server
+10. Add the bot to the desired server.
+(You'll need to create this new server in the discord app)

 ### Run on AWS

-1. Clone the repository
+1. Clone the repository.
 2. Input the API keys
 3. Go to AWS console
 4. Deploy an EC2 instance, and stop it